Rachel Sassoon Ezra: Career

 Rachel Sassoon lived in England as a young woman, and helped her widowed mother run her late father's business in India, from 1894 until 1902.
 As Lady Ezra, she was president of the Jewish Women's League of Calcutta.
 She was active with the Countess of Dufferin Fund, the Lady Minto Nursing Association, the All-Bengal Women's Union, the Bombay Women's Work Guild, and the National Council of Women in India.
 She was commissioner of Girl Guides for Calcutta.
 In 1925, she wrote a travel brochure, From Damascus to Baghdad: A Trip Across the Syrian Desert.
 In 1938, she wrote a greeting to the members of the Parliament of the World's Religions, when the group met in Calcutta.

 During both World War I and World War II, she opened her home to host Jewish servicemen and women while they were based in Calcutta.
 The British government awarded her the gold Kaisar-i-Hind Medal in 1947.
-In 1951, she donated religious objects to Jewish congregation in Hobart, Tasmania.
+In 1951, she donated a Sephardic Sefer Torah to the Hobart Synagogue.
 "She was distinguished for her philanthropy and social service, and achieved communal and national recognition in these spheres," summed Percy Sassoon Gourgey in a 1953 memorial tribute.